 If you're planning to lead a partially remote team, here's what you need to pay special attention to:

 - Make time for small talk in your meetings with remote employees

 - Use video as much as you can in personal meetings like 1 on 1s (remember: nonverbal communication is important, too!)

 - If possible, get together with your entire team face to face at least once a year

 - Have longer, more meaningful 1:1s with your remote team members

-We've written a number of other in-depth recommendations for helping you make your remote team members feel as valued as the rest of your team.
-To see them, you can click here.
+We've written a number of other in-depth recommendations for helping you to manage remote employees.

 3. Managing remote employees usually means more meetings